What-Is-A-Username/table-viewer/README.md

 The value displayed in the inode column will depend on the file descriptor's content.

 -   for FIFO/pipes and sockets, the inode displayed is the inode number as it appears between the brackets `[<inode>]` in the filename.
--   for directories, regular files, and character devices, the inode displayed is the inode of that file path, as determined by [`lstat`](https://man7.org/linux/man-pages/man2/lstat.2.html).
+-   for directories, regular files, block devices, and character devices, the inode displayed is the inode of that file path, as determined by [`lstat`](https://man7.org/linux/man-pages/man2/lstat.2.html).
 If `lstat` errors, then the inode reverts to the inode of the process in `/proc/<pid>`
 -   the default value for all other file descriptors, the inode displayed is the inode of process itself in `/proc/<pid>`.

 ## Make